Pilumnus

 In Roman mythology, Pilumnus ("staker") was a nature deity, brother of Picumnus.
 He ensured children grew properly and stayed healthy.
 Ancient Romans made an extra bed after the birth of a child in order to ensure the help of Pilumnus.
 He also taught humanity how to grind grain.
-He was also sometimes identified as the husband of Danaë, and therefore the father of Danaus and the ancestor of Turnus.
+He was also sometimes identified as the father of Daunus and the ancestor of Turnus.

 A ceremony to honour the deity involved driving a stake into the ground.